#003

 Plus step-by-step usage and direct repo access.

 I built datafast-cli and pointed an autonomous AI agent at it.
 13 commands, 2 bugs found, and the 5 principles that make CLI tools genuinely useful as AI agent tools.
+If you're still choosing the broader first-agent path before the tooling layer, start at /build-ai-agent.

 A deep, command-level teardown of claudeagentsdk (#005): an open-source agent workspace built around the Anthropic Agent SDK, with a FastAPI backend, a Vite/React frontend, and an optional Vercel Sandbox runner for async, reproducible runs.